fbpx

 Personal Qualifications and Experience

-From the age of 17, I knew I wanted to be a counselor.
-I took an AP psychology course and committed my life to helping others.
+From the age of 17, I knew I wanted to be a counselor when I took my first psychology course.
 Therapy has helped me heal from many challenges, and I knew the greatest honor of my life could be helping others do the same.

 I began my psychology degree at Abilene Christian University in Texas and later transferred to Colorado State University where I completed my degree in psychology with an emphasis in Clinical Counseling.
-I began my Masters at Colorado Christian University and will be graduating in 2022.
+I received my Masters at Colorado Christian University and graduated with a Master’s in Clinical Mental Health Counseling in 2022.

 Most of my counseling experience has been working with children and families from various backgrounds.
 I have worked with children who experienced sexual abuse or trauma, families who endured poverty, and families who immigrated to the United States.

 One of my biggest passions is connecting with individuals from other countries (who may not speak English) and hearing about their journey of resiliency in traveling to America.
-One of my current jobs is working for Head Start in Aurora, Colorado.
-There, we serve families who qualify for early childhood education based on a variety of hardships such as disability, foster care, poverty, and/or homelessness.
+My previous experience was in working for Head Start in Aurora, Colorado serving families who qualified for early childhood education based on a variety of hardships such as disability, foster care, poverty, and/or homelessness.

 Personal Interests

-My family and friends call me a jack of all trades, but I just say I like to have a lot of tools in my belt!
-While I love pursuing my licensure as a Licensed Professional Counselor, I am also a licensed esthetician.
+I have many passions and while I love pursuing my licensure as a Licensed Professional Counselor, I am also a licensed esthetician.
 I love the overlap of mindfulness based approaches in both esthetics and therapy (and one day hope to combine the two).
 Don’t worry though, we won’t be having any facial massage or skin care in our time together!

 In my free time, I enjoy fly fishing the beautiful rivers of Colorado with my husband and our two dogs.
 My husband and I recently got married and we actually went fly fishing in the river, in our wedding attire.
 Let’s just say, the pictures were worth it but my dress will never recover!
-It is in nature, when fishing, that I feel closest to God.
-I often take my Bible to the river to have some quiet time.
+My yearning for nature in the untouched landscapes of God’s creation is where I feel closest to him.
+I often take my bible to the river to have some quiet time and hear his voice in the stillness of a river rippling by and trout jumping for their next fly.

 “Just because no one else can heal or do your inner work for you doesn’t mean you can, should, or need to do it alone.”